Sacramento Preventive Maintenance

 - Inspect engine belts regularly.
 Worn belts will affect the engine performance.
 Look for cracks and missing sections or segments.

 - Have the air filtration system checked frequently.
 The air filter should be checked every other oil change for clogging or damage.
-This system ensures that the vehicle is performing at its peak condition.
+This will ensure that the vehicle is performing at its peak potential.

 Service Interval Schedule: